godotengine/godot-docs/classes/class_audioeffectphaser.rst

 | *Getter* | get_range_max_hz()      |
 +----------+-------------------------+

-Determines the maximum frequency affected by the LFO modulations.
+Determines the maximum frequency affected by the LFO modulations, in Hz.
 Value can range from 10 to 10000.
 Default value: ``1600hz``.

 .. _class_AudioEffectPhaser_property_range_min_hz: